aws-samples/aws-get-started-workshop/content/04-test-prod/03-set-up-test-prod-access-controls.md

 ### Download and Customize Sample IAM Policy

 {{% notice note %}}
-To Do: We need to move away from using the team development example policy and provide an example that is more tailored toward the role of a workload administrator.
+Draft Review Note: We need to move away from using the team development example policy and provide an example that is more tailored toward the role of a workload administrator.
 {{% /notice %}}

 {{% notice note %}}